|

 equipment, and the transmitting antenna, which is fed with AC from

-electronic transmitting equipment and generates an RF field.
+electronic transmitting equipment and generates an RF field. anti-aliasing filter A low-pass

 filter used at the input of digital audio converters to attenuate